 A: Advice along these lines should be repeated once a while (in the language familiar to the person), best aloud, if not silently (if inconvenient), followed by much Nianfo, best aloud, if not silently (if inconvenient):

-Again, the guidelines at http://purelanders.com/2013/11/07/how-to-share-the-power-of-merits-guidance/ (How To Share The Power Of Merits & Guidance) should be followed.
+Again, the guidelines at https://purelanders.com/2016/07/19/what-should-be-chanted-during-after-a-funeral (What Should Be Chanted During & After A Funeral) should be followed.
 After each session of Nianfo, chant sharing of merits.
 Repeat the process as much as possible especially during the 8 hours after physical passing, and for 49 days which follow, which is the duration in which the person usually takes rebirth.

-A: If one is very sure that the auspicious sign(s) are unmistakably genuine, there is no more need to do more.
+A: If the auspicious sign(s) are unmistakably genuine, there is no more need to do more.
 However, if uncertain, it is best to continue.
-It is also good as a personal practice to carry on for guiding and dedicating merits with all beings in mind, which would also include the deceased beared in mind.
+It is also good as a personal practice to carry on guiding and dedicating merits with all beings in mind, which would also include the deceased in mind.
 A way to know if the deceased already has a good rebirth is to pray to the Buddha sincerely for a clear(er) sign.
 After making this request, Nianfo sincerely until signs appear.
 This method of practice is also stated in Dizangjing.